-Woman arrested on suspicion of DWI after city bus crash
+Woman arrested on suspicion of DWI after crash

 FARMINGTON — A 62-year-old Farmington woman was arrested this morning on suspicion of intoxicated driving after her passenger car allegedly rear-ended a Red Apple Transit bus in east Farmington.